A great way to get involved with Open Source software is by testing and offering feedback on Pull Requests ("PRs"), the subject of this tutorial.

 git pull

-To get back to the “clean” latest 3.x dev branch repo, you re-check it out:
+To switch back to the "clean" latest 3.x dev branch repo:

 git checkout 3.x && git pull

-That’s it.
-You’re now able to help review PRs.
-We’d love to see you involved in the Open Revo pull requests at Github needing review.
+That's it.
+You're now able to help review PRs.
+We'd love to see you involved reviewing the open MODX Revolution pull requests that are marked Review Required.
 Up next, I plan on writing how to submit a PR using a fork of the Revo project (which is really easy!).
-If you have something else you’d like to see, let me know.
+If you have something else you'd like to see, let me know.

 Start Reviewing MODX Revolution Pull Requests